How to Prevent Claims Leakage with AI

 Claims documents contain the evidence needed to prevent overpayments, but only if that evidence is captured accurately.

-• Dense medical records.
+- Dense medical records;

-• Faded graphs and charts.
+- Faded graphs and charts;

-• Incident reports with handwritten notes.
+- Incident reports with handwritten notes; and

-• Complex legal documents.
+- Complex legal documents.

 Detecting Discrepancies Across Claims Data